prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/datatypes/lists.md

 list(filter(really_big, arr)) #> []
 ```

-> Note: the `filter()` function returns an Array, even if it is empty or only contains one item.
+> Note: the `filter()` function returns a list, even if it is empty or only contains one item.

 If your list is full of [dictionaries](dictionaries.md), you can `filter()` based on their attribute values: